Sabu (actor): Career

+Military service

 After becoming an American citizen in 1944, Sabu joined the U.S. Army Air Forces and served as a tail gunner and ball-turret gunner on B-24 Liberators.
 He flew several dozen missions with the 370th Bombardment Squadron of the 307th Bomb Group in the Pacific, and was awarded the Distinguished Flying Cross for his valor and bravery.

+Post-war career

 His career declined after World War II.
 He was unable to secure equivalent roles in Hollywood that British films had offered.
 He occasionally did gain significant parts, such as roles in the British films Black Narcissus and The End of the River (both 1947).
 Through most of the 1950s he starred in largely unsuccessful European films.
 In 1952, he starred in the Harringay Circus with an elephant act.

 He was considered for the role of Birju in Mehboob Khan's 1957 film Mother India, which would have marked his debut in Hindi films, but was denied a work permit and the role ended up going to Sunil Dutt.
 Sabu never got to appear in a film made in his native country.
 In 1963, he made a comeback to Hollywood with a supporting role in Rampage opposite Robert Mitchum.
 He played another supporting role alongside Brian Keith in the Disney film A Tiger Walks.
 This would turn out to be his final role.
 He died three months before the film was released on March 12, 1964.